 The U.S. Department of Energy also notes that heating and cooling account for a large portion of energy costs.
-You can save 7 to 16 percent annually in water heating costs by insulating your water tank, and turning your thermostat down a few degrees during the day in colder months can save you as much as 10 percent annually.
+You can save between 7 percent and 16 percent annually in water heating costs by insulating your water tank, and turning your thermostat down a few degrees during the day in colder months can save you as much as 10 percent annually.

 If you’re a regular coffee drinker, you can save a lot by making coffee at home instead of buying it from a café.
 A home coffee maker can cost anywhere from $50 to a few hundred dollars, but making this purchase can save you a lot in the long run.

-Let’s say you spend $4 on coffee, five days a week.
+Let’s say, for example, you spend $4 on coffee, five days a week.
 That would be over $1,000 spent on coffee in a year.
 Meanwhile, the average cup of coffee brewed at home would cost you $0.74, according to a study by MyFriendsCoffee.
-Five times a week for a year, that would cost you around $190, and you’d save over $800 annually.
+Multiply that five times a week for a year and that’ll cost you around $190, resulting in a savings of more than $800 annually.
 Realistically, you might still go out to a café for coffee now and then, but you’d still be saving a lot overall.

 Cable television can easily cost you more than $100 each month.
 Meanwhile, most popular streaming services will cost you $15 or less.
-For example, HBO Max and Netflix each have individual plans starting at $9.99.
+For example, Max has individual plans starting at $9.99 a month, while Netflix’s individual plans start at $6.99 a month.
 Consider picking out one or two of your favorite streaming services to reduce your entertainment spending.